SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/key-functions/find-dialog.md

     * You can create a selection containing these sales, by clicking **Save as selection** and following the procedure under [Create selections](../selections/Create-selections.md).

-## Example 4: search for projects you have participated in during the last year
+## <a id="ex4" />Example 4: search for projects you have participated in during the last year

 Imagine that the time for your pay review is approaching and you think you deserve to be better rewarded for your efforts.
 To show your boss how energetic and versatile you are, you want to tell him about the projects you have been involved in in the last year.
 This is how to find them: